Call Now for a FREE Consultation Call Now (407) 712-7300

 Can I Be Forced Back to Work After an Injury?

-A workplace accident can cause a cascade of injuries and health concerns, and you must take the time to heal before returning to work.
-While you can’t be forced back to work after an injury on the job, you will need to return once your doctor says you’ve recovered enough to go back with or without work restrictions.
-In some cases, you may not be able to work the same position or at all due to a permanent disability from the workplace incident.
+While you can’t be forced back to work after a job-related injury, you will need to return once your doctor says you’ve recovered enough to go back with or without work restrictions.
+However, in some cases, you may not be able to work the same position or work at all if you are designated with a permanent disability.

 Who Decides When I Should Return to Work After an Injury?